 Query data with InfluxQL

 In InfluxDB 1.x, data is stored in databases and retention policies.
-InfluxDB 2.4 combines and replaces database and retention policies with buckets.
-Because InfluxQL uses the 1.x data model, a database and retention policy combination (DBRP) must be mapped to a bucket before it can be queried using InfluxQL.
+In InfluxDB OSS 2.6, data is stored in buckets.
+Because InfluxQL uses the 1.x data model, a bucket must be mapped to a database and retention policy (DBRP) before it can be queried using InfluxQL.

-To use InfluxQL to query bucket data, complete the following steps:
+To query data with InfluxQL, complete the following steps: